Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials

-Each unit $i \in [n]$ has a fixed vector of pretreatment covariates $\bx_i \in \R^k$.
-The matrix $\bX = (\bx_1, \ldots, \bx_n)^\top \in \R^{n \times k}$ collects the covariates for all units.
-For simplicity of exposition, we assume throughout the paper that $\bX$ has full column rank.
+Each unit $i \in [n]$ comes with a vector of fixed pretreatment covariates $\bx_i \in \R^k$.
+The matrix $\bX = (\bx_1, \ldots, \bx_n)^\top \in \R^{n \times k}$ collects covariate values for all units.
+For simplicity of exposition, we assume throughout the article that $\bX$ has full column rank.
 However, since our estimators are based on ridge regression, the results extend directly to cases in which $\bX$ is rank-deficient.

 We consider two standard treatment assignment mechanisms.
-Under \emph{simple random assignment}, each unit is independently assigned to treatment with probability $p_i \in (0,1)$.
-Let $\bp = (p_1, \ldots, p_n)^\top$ denote the vector of assignment probabilities, and define

-Under \emph{complete random assignment}, the number of treated units is fixed at $n_T \in [n - 1]$, and the number of control units is $n_C = n - n_T$.
+Under \textit{simple random assignment}, each unit is independently assigned to treatment with probability $p_i \in (0,1)$, with $\bp = (p_1, \ldots, p_n)^\top$.
+Under \textit{complete random assignment}, the number of treated units is fixed at $n_T \in [n - 1]$, and the number of control units is $n_C = n - n_T$.
 Treatment is assigned by selecting uniformly at random from all possible subsets of $n_T$ units in the sample.